philipp089/Home-Assistant-Config/README.md

 ![00_Home_Tab_001_Dark_Mode](https://github.com/philipp089/Home-Assistant-Config/assets/66092908/09e5d254-9bca-4cbd-815a-3e868bdf052b)

-The Home-Tab is the default Tab and a great way to start searching through features as it gives direct access to all tabs in the User Interface.
-Each card in the whole User-Interface leads back to the Home-Tab by pressing the back-chip on top of each page.
+The Home Tab serves as the default and optimal starting point, providing a convenient way to explore features by granting direct access to all tabs within the User Interface.
+Navigating back to the Home Tab is made simple—just press the back-chip located at the top of each page.

-The Home-Tab contains a custom-header with each tab above the welcome card.
-The quick access area below is maybe my mostly used way to navigate through the app, as it gives direct access to all dashboards.
+Within the Home Tab, a custom header showcases each tab positioned above the welcome card, ensuring an organized layout.
+The quick access area below stands out as my preferred method for navigating the app, offering direct entry to all dashboards.

 <h4 align="left">
   <br>